 The issues Corwin faced when opening Stone Road are similar to the struggles that many other California-based cannabis companies endure, including excessive taxation and banking challenges.
 However, he says there’s always a thought in the back of his head that perhaps another stigma is at play.

 “You never really know if someone won’t buy your products because they know you’re gay and are harboring some sort of animosity toward you or if they just didn’t vibe with your products, packaging, etc. I always hope for the latter, but you really can never know,” Corwin says.

 Cannabis is a highly regulated, competitive market.
 Corwin offers some sage advice for newcomers looking to start a cannabis business.

 “It’s not for the faint of heart,” he says.
 “You must be able to wear many hats and be a talented fundraiser.
 If you aren’t already in the business, I strongly recommend against trying to start a new company, especially in California.
 If you’re really determined, I’d aim for a brand new market.”

 Drew Martin: Founder, Drew Martin Gosselin

-COMBINING HIS KNOWLEDGE OF HERBALISM with his love of cannabis, Drew Martin’s blended botanical pre-rolls are bursting with aromas and flavors—including Lemon, Passionflower and Ginger Root, Lemon Balm and Damiana—using sungrown cannabis from Mendocino County that’s grown on a small, queer, women-owned farm.
+Combining his knowledge of herbalism with his love of cannabis, the blended botanical pre-rolls from Drew Martin are bursting with aromas and flavors—including Lemon, Passionflower and Ginger Root, Lemon Balm and Damiana—using sungrown cannabis from Mendocino County that’s grown on a small, queer, women-owned farm.